 - Content mapping

 While inbound marketing services are certainly a priority, several other signs indicate if an agency is fit for you.
 Below are five questions you can ask that will help you uncover the experience, knowledge, and overall culture of an agency.

-1).
-What type of results can I expect, and when?
+1. What type of results can I expect, and when?

-Inbound marketing works, and it can drive legitimate ROI and create new revenue streams for all types of industries… but it isn’t easy, and it doesn’t happen overnight.
-Bonus points if they offer up client references that you can talk to and a variety of case studies and/or client work examples.
+Inbound marketing works, and it can drive legitimate ROI and create new revenue streams for all types of industries.
+But it isn’t easy, and it doesn’t happen overnight.
+Bonus points if an agency offers client references that you can talk to and a variety of case studies and/or client work examples.

 2. How do you get your content?
 What is the process for this?

-Content (like blog posts and eBooks) are the gas that runs any successful inbound marketing strategy, so if you plan to receive any content as part of your partnership, be sure to learn more about the type of content they’ll be providing.
-You can ask for examples, but also ask about the process.
+Content, such as blog posts and eBooks, are the gas that runs any successful inbound marketing strategy.
+If you plan to receive any content as part of your partnership, be sure to learn more about the type of content they’ll be providing.
+You can ask for examples but also ask about the process.